Baltimore Airport Gym Joins Priority Pass

 Bottom line

-The major catch is that this is only available to those who buy a Priority Pass membership with cash, and not those who get a membership through a credit card.
-That’s a very negative development.
+Both gyms belong to the Priority Pass network.
+The major catch is that these gyms are only available to those who buy a Priority Pass membership with cash, and not those who get a membership through a credit card.
+That’s a negative development, as it’s a fairly new exclusion.

 What do you make of the concept of airport gyms?